Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Method

-\textbf{Interpretable concepts.} We use two domain-agnostic interpretable concepts which can be used for forecasting, namely: (1) a simple, human-interpretable surrogate forecasting model, (2) the input timestamps recorded with the time series. \begin{enumerate} \item We use a simple autoregressive model (AR) as a surrogate model, which predicts the next future value as a linear combination of its past values.
+\textbf{Interpretable concepts.} For the real-world time series, we use two domain-agnostic interpretable concepts which can be used for forecasting, namely: (1) a simple, human-interpretable surrogate forecasting model, (2) the input timestamps recorded with the time series.
+Note that each model token (time step) should map to each concept to calculate the CKA score. \begin{enumerate} \item We use a simple autoregressive model (AR) as a surrogate model, which predicts the next future value as a linear combination of its past values.
 This model is transparent, and the attribution of each input feature to the output can be simply interpreted by its weight.
 This concept can also be regarded as a baseline for the forecasting performance.
-The model is fit to the same training data as the Autoformer model. \item We use the hour-of-day feature from the timestamps $\mT$ as interpretable time concept, denoted by $\mT_{hourofday}$.
+The model is fit to the same training data as the transformer (with its order being the length of the input).
+We use its activations to calculate the CKA score. \item We use the hour-of-day feature from the timestamps $\mT$ as interpretable time concept, denoted by $\mT_{hourofday}$.
 This provides the bottleneck with a simplified notion of time. \end{enumerate}